Replication in Visual Diffusion Models: A Survey and Outlook: Unveiling

 \subsection{Prompting}

 These articles investigate how prompting can reveal replication in visual diffusion models.
-As shown in Fig. \ref{Fig: unveil} (a): by using \textit{specific} prompts, researchers can generate images that closely resemble the model’s training data; beyond that, some papers show visual diffusion models may replicate learned copyrighted images \textit{implicitly}.
+As shown in Fig. \ref{Fig: unveil} (a): by using \textit{specific} prompts, \ie, prompts deliberately designed to elicit memorized content by including verbatim or near-verbatim training captions, researchers can generate images that closely resemble the model’s training data; beyond that, some papers show visual diffusion models may replicate learned copyrighted images \textit{implicitly}, \ie, through prompts that indirectly trigger replication by describing concepts strongly associated with specific training images.

 \textbf{Specific.} Specific prompts are carefully chosen phrases or descriptions from researchers to test whether visual diffusion models can replicate.
 For instance, \cite{somepalli2023diffusion,carlini2023extracting,webster2023reproducible,naseh2023understanding} employ specific prompts that are known to correspond to particular training images to see if the generated images closely resemble these originals.
 By injecting maliciously crafted data into the training set, researchers \cite{wang2023stronger} can use specific prompts to trigger the model to produce near-identical copies of copyrighted images.
 The articles \cite{qu2023unsafe,brack2023distilling,wu2023proactive} demonstrate that by using prompts that are likely to invoke sensitive or controversial topics, the diffusion model can be coaxed into generating unsafe or offensive images.
 By using prompts that include the names of famous artists \cite{leotta2023not} or refer to different social stereotypes \cite{naik2023social}, the researchers show that the model can produce images that closely mimic the unique features of their styles or reflect biased society representations.